Robust protocols for securely expanding randomness and distributing keys using untrusted quantum devices: Background and Summary of Results

 While randomness seems to be abundant in everyday life, its efficient and secure generation is a difficult problem.
 A typical random number generator such as the \texttt{/dev/random/} generator in Linux kernel, would start with random ``seeds'', including the thermal noise of the hardware (e.g. from Intel's Ivy Bridge processors), system boot time in nanoseconds, user inputs, etc., and apply a deterministic function to produce required random bits.
 Those methods suffer from at least three fundamental vulnerabilities.

 The first is due to the fact that no deterministic procedure can increase randomness.
 Thus when there is not enough randomness to start with, the output randomness is not sufficient to guarantee security.
 In particular, if the internal state of the pseudorandom generator is correctly guessed or is exposed for other reasons, the output would become completely predictable to the adversary.
-The peril of the lack of entropy has been demonstrated repeatedly~\cite{GuttermanPR06,Ristenpart:2010,Heninger:2012}, most strikingly by Heninger {\em et al.}~\cite{Heninger:2012}.
-They were able to break the DSA secret keys of over 1\% of the SSH hosts that they scanned on the Internet, by exploiting the insufficient randomness used to generate the keys.
-In an independent work, Lenstra {\em et al.}~\cite{Lenstra+} found similar weaknesses of currently used RNGs.
+The peril of the lack of entropy has been demonstrated repeatedly~\cite{GuttermanPR06,Ristenpart:2010,Lenstra+}. \cite{Heninger:2012} were able to break the DSA secret keys of over 1\% of the SSH hosts that they scanned on the Internet, by exploiting the insufficient randomness used to generate the keys.

 The second vulnerability is that the security of current pseudorandom generators are not only based on unproven assumptions, such as the hardness of factoring the product of two large primes, but also assume that their adversaries have limited computational capability.
 Therefore, they will fail necessarily if the hardness assumptions turn out to be completely false, or the adversaries gain dramatic increase in computational power, such as through developing quantum computers.